Kaif10/Action-Recognition-in-Videos/README.md

                             --checkpoint_model model_checkpoints/ConvLSTM_150.pth
 ```

+### Highlights
+Model Architecture: Combines a ResNet-152 CNN for spatial feature extraction with a bi-directional ConvLSTM for temporal modeling, enhanced by an attention mechanism for dynamic frame weighting.
+Dataset: UCF-101 with preprocessing steps like frame extraction, resizing, normalization, and videonsequence sampling.
+Applications: Action recognition in diverse domains including surveillance, sports analytics, and human-computer interaction.

 The model reaches a classification accuracy of 99% accuracy on a randomly sampled test set, composed of 20% of the total amount of video sequences from UCF-101.